1,642 sickened with Salmonella in the United Sates and Canada linked to Thomson Onions

-Illnesses started on dates ranging from June 19, 2020, to July 23, 2020.
-Ill people range in age from less than 1 to 102 years, with a median age of 39.
-Fifty-four percent of ill people are female.
-Of 343 ill people with information available, 85 hospitalizations have been reported.
-No deaths have been reported.
+Illnesses started on dates ranging from June 19, 2020, to September 11, 2020.
+Ill people range in age from less than 1 to 102 years, with a median age of 41.
+Fifty-eight percent of ill people were female.
+Of 705 ill people with information available, 167 hospitalizations were reported.
+No deaths were reported.

-Individuals became sick between mid-June and late July 2020.
-Twenty-nine individuals have been hospitalized.
-No deaths have been reported.
-Individuals who became ill are between 0 and 100 years of age.
-The majority of cases (54%) are female.
+Individuals became sick between mid-June and early August 2020.
+Seventy-nine individuals were hospitalized.
+Individuals who became ill were between 1 and 100 years of age.
+The majority of cases (54%) were female.

 On August 5, 2020, the United States Department of Agriculture’s Food Safety and Inspection Service (USDA-FSIS) issued a public health alert for products made with recalled onions.
 Check the alert for product details.